Postgraduate Programme and Module Handbook 2024-2025

 Formative Assessment:

-Weekly asynchronous reflections and discussions with tutor feedback and peer feedback.
-Peer review of research design, data collection, analysis and findings.
-Tutor tutorials to aid with research planning and data collection.
-Tutor feedback on group presentation, which will inform the content of the research report.
+Weekly reflections and discussions with tutor feedback and peer feedback.
+Peer review of research work.
+Tutorials to aid with research planning.
+Tutor feedback on group presentation, which will inform the content of the research project.

 ■ Attendance at all activities marked with this symbol will be monitored.
 Students who fail to attend these activities, or to complete the summative or formative assessment specified above, will be subject to the procedures defined in the University's General Regulation V, and may be required to leave the University